Database, Tables, Views, and Indexes

 table_name | string | A unique identifier for the table. table_name must be distinct from the name of any existing tables in the database unless the REPLACE keyword is specified. |

 query | string | A SELECT query used to load data into the newly created table.
-For more information, see CREATE TABLE AS SELECT. |
+For details, see CREATE TABLE AS SELECT. |

 The parameters listed here include various options to configure table storage space, segments, redundancy, streamloading, and indexes.